andresrgallo/teach-me-app/README.md

 - As a Tutor I want to edit my Lesson's listing
 - in case I want to change the description or price.

-**Feature:** Edit Lesson Listing
+**Scenario:** User edits Lesson listing
-- As a Tutor I want to edit my Lesson's listing
+- As a tutor, when I loggedin I want to be able to edit only the lessons that are mine,
-- in case I want to change the description or price.

-**Scenario:** User edits book listing
-- Given I'm a logged in User
-- When I go to the edit page for a book listing that is mine
-- And I change the text in the text fields and/or upload a new book image
+- And if I change any description
-- And I click "Update book"
+- And I click "Update lesson"
-- Then I should see the detailed view page for that book
+- Then I should see the detailed view page for that lesson
 - And the details should be updated

----

-***User should not be able to edit a book listing that is not theirs***
+***User should not be able to edit a lesson that is not theirs***

-**Feature:** Unable to edit other user's book listing
+**Feature:** Unable to edit other user's Lesson listing
-- As a User
+- As a User and Tutor
-- I want nobody other than me to be able to edit my book listings
+- I want nobody other than me to be able to edit my lessons
-- Because I want to have control over my book listings
+- Because I want to have control over my listings

-**Scenario:** User attempts to edit another user's book listing
+**Scenario:** User attempts to edit another user's lessons
 - Given I'm a logged in User
-- When I go to the edit book page for another user's book listing
-- Then I am redirected back to the detailed view page for that book listing

----
+- I won't be able to see an option to edit any other tutors
+- lessons.

-***User should be able to delete a book listing that is theirs***
+***User should be able to delete a lesson that is theirs***

-**Feature:** Delete Book Listing
+**Feature:** Delete Lesson Listing
-- As a User
+- As a Tutor
-- I want to delete one of my book listings
+- I want to delete one of my lessons
-- Because I have decided not to sell it
+- Because I do not want to carry on giving that lesson

-**Scenario:** User deletes book listing
+**Scenario:** User deletes lesson
 - Given I'm a logged in User
-- When I go to the edit page for a book listing that is mine
+- When I go to the edit page for a lesson that is mine
-- And I click 'delete book'
+- And I click 'delete lesson'
-- Then the book listing should be deleted from the database
+- Then the lesson should be deleted from the database and not

----
+- available for booking.

+***User should be able to give reviews to a Turtor***

+**Feature:** Delete Lesson Listing
+- Given I'm a logged in User
+- When I go to a profile that is not mine
+- and click on add review
+- I want to be able to add a review and a rating

+**Scenario:** User deletes lesson
+- Given I'm a logged in User
+- When I add a review and a rating
+- then I should be able to see my review and
+- rating printed under the profile

 ***User should not be able to open a message conversation with themselves***